 Ask them, “What does integrated mean to you?
 How quickly do your students get into the clinical setting?
 What courses are to be taken online and not taken online?
 What are some of the distanced type courses that you’re providing?
 What’s in your research?
 What are you focused on in your research?”
 Some of those things are not clearly found on the websites because it varies from program to program, and it varies within the program from year to year at times.
 Those are some questions to focus on.

 Ask about students currently in the program and what they like about the program.
 What’s going on with maybe some of the research they’re doing overall?
-This may be a difficult one to ask at times, but ask them depending on where the offices are if you are meeting in person with them and depending on where the program offices are.
-If it’s near the classroom or near the simulation center, ask them, “Can I go take a look at the classroom?
+This may be a difficult one to ask at times but, if you are meeting in person with them and it’s near the classroom or near the simulation center, ask them, “Can I go take a look at the classroom?
 Can I take a look at the sim center?
 Will you take me on a tour of that?”
-If they have time and do it, that’s going to be a meaningful impact on them because they will remember, “Jane Doe asked me to take them on a tour while they were here.”
+If they have time and can do it, that’s going to be a meaningful impact on them because they will remember, “Jane Doe asked me to take them on a tour while they were here.”

 What if you and I have not seen eye-to-eye in a clinical setting?
 Now I am on the committee, and I wasn’t years ago.
 You want to make sure you make yourself the strongest.
 Include networking in there to help but make sure you’re the strongest applicant you can be.
 Network with more people.
 If you get to talk to a director, great.
 If it’s the assistant director or a faculty member, great.
 Get into a conversation.